canonical/ubuntu-core-docs/docs/tutorials/build-your-first-image/build-the-image.md

 (ref-build-the-image_build-the-image)=
 # Build the image

-Images are built from the recipe contained in the [model assertion](/tutorials/build-your-first-image/create-a-model) using [ubuntu-image](https://github.com/canonical/ubuntu-image), a tool to generate a bootable image.
+Images are built from the recipe contained in the {ref}`model assertion <ref-create-a-model_create-a-model>` using [ubuntu-image](https://github.com/canonical/ubuntu-image), a tool to generate a bootable image.

 (ref-build-the-image_compile-the-image)=
 ## Compile the image